creative-cat/website/content/pages/home.md

   - content: 1sdfsdf
     title: 1sdfsd
 meta:
-  description: This is a meta description.
+  description: >-
+    We help design & develop creative solutions to help solve problems, with a strong focus on web technologies.
+We love serverless technology and the many advantages this cutting-edge solution brings.
+We'll help you build a web presence securely and efficiently.
-  title: 'Creative Cat - A Utah Digital Solutions Provider | Design & Development | '
+  title: Creative Cat - Web Development & Design | Marketing | Serverless
 ---
 We help design & develop creative solutions to help solve problems, with a strong focus on web technologies.